 Changes do not need to be made to the inducer orientation when installing the upflow furnace in the horizontal left position with the combustion air vented through the top.
 Changes are needed for hose routing, condensate trap orientation, and inducer port caps.
-The figure to the right shows the furnace as it is sent from the factory.

 Use the following steps to modify the furnace for horizontal left with top venting of combustion air.